-Description This command applies a maximum packet arrival rate limit (applied per SAP/interface) for the entire
+Description This command applies a maximum packet arrival rate limit (applied per SAP/interface) for the entire per-SAP/interface rate.

 SAP/interface, above which packets will be discarded immediately.
-The rate defined is a global rate limit for the interface regardless of how many subscribers or hosts are present on the SAP/interface.
+The rate defined is a global rate limit for the interface regardless of how many traffic flows are present on the SAP/interface.
+It is a